 - topical anti-acne medications, such as adapalene or azelaic acid

-- oral antibiotics used in more severe cases , such as doxycycline, tetracycline, minocycline, or isotretinoin
+- oral antibiotics, such as doxycycline, tetracycline, minocycline, or isotretinoin, for more severe cases

 Perioral dermatitis is difficult to treat and can last for months.
-According to the American Osteopathic College of Dermatology (AOCD), even after a few weeks of treatment, the condition can get worse before it improves.
+According to the AOCD, even after a few weeks of treatment, the condition can get worse before it improves.
 In some people, perioral dermatitis becomes chronic.
-(AOCD)

 Since the causes of perioral dermatitis vary, there isn’t a foolproof way to avoid getting it.
 However, there are some things you can do to help alleviate it or to keep it from getting worse:

 - Avoid steroid creams and ointments unless specifically directed by your doctor.
 If another medical practitioner prescribes a topical steroid, make sure to let them know that you have perioral dermatitis.